LeoUtas/bird_classification_flask_2models/README.md

 ### Data source

 This project utilizes a bird species dataset provided by <a href="https://www.kaggle.com/gpiosenka">Gerry</a>, available on Kaggle.
 For detailed information, visit <a href="https://www.kaggle.com/datasets/gpiosenka/100-bird-species/data"> birds 525 species- image classification </a>.

-### The design

-I developed a bird classification web application with three distinct approaches:

--   A 2-stage model using YOLOv8 architecture, <a href="https://github.com/LeoUtas/bird_classification_flask_YOLOv8.git">(source code)</a>;
--   A 1-stage model using MobileNet architectures, <a href="https://github.com/LeoUtas/bird_classification_flask_MobileNet.git">(source code)</a>; and
--   A combination of the YOLOv8 and MobileNet architectures, <a href="https://github.com/LeoUtas/bird_classification_flask_2models.git">(source code)</a>

-Only the MobileNet architecture was chosen for the <a href="https://bird-classification524-b310a542793a.herokuapp.com/"> final web application </a> after evaluating different models.
-However, this repository could offer a nice experience about comparing the performance of different models on real images.

 ### How to use the source code